Civic Association of Heritage Harbour Homeowners (CAHHH)

 Like Our Concerts?
 Volunteers Wanted!

-If you have musical experience, performing or producing… if you have technical or creative expertise… if you just want to be a working part of a very rewarding effort, the Concert Committee of the Civic Association of Heritage Harbour Homeowners (CAHHH) is looking to add more volunteers to its roster.
-Our dedicated team welcomes new members with diverse ideas to help craft our programming for 2023, and beyond.
+If you have musical experience, performing or producing… if you have technical or creative expertise… if you just want to be a working part of a very rewarding effort, the Concert Committee of the Civic Association is looking to add more volunteers to its roster.
+Our dedicated team welcomes new members with diverse ideas to help craft our programming.
 Enthusiasm for our concerts is rapidly growing, and we are now in the planning stages for an interesting expansion.
 You can be part of our continuing success, and meet some really nice people in the process.
 Call 410-295-9595 and leave a message or email HeritageHarbourConcerts@gmail.com

 Mary-Beth Phillips

 The Civic Association Annual Food Drive was held on Monday, June 9, for the Anne Arundel County Food Bank.
-Thanks to everyone's contributions, we collected 4,871 pounds of food.
-We also collected $12,000 in donations so far.
-It's not too late to send in a donation.
-Please made checks payable to Anne Arundel County Food Bank.
-They can be mailed or dropped off to my house.
-Thank you.
+Thanks to everyone's contributions, we collected 4,871 pounds of food and $15,310 in donations, a 17% increase.
+Great job everyone!

 Deedee Mahaffay